Mennauu/project-3-1819/README.md

 The easiest way to notice the changes I made is by comparing the current design with the new redesign.
 I only show the initial load of the screen (without scrolling).
 The current design is on the left, and the redesign is on the right.

 #### Desktop
+I removed the "Hamburger" slide in menu as it's not necessary to hide the menu.
+Hiding a menu is often bad design.
+I shortened the names inside the menu to be able to fit the menu on mobile phones without hiding it in a "hamburger".
+I also removed the "Create new log" from the menu.
+It doesn't make sense for it to be there; I implemented the option to create a new log by pressing the button called "Add log" on the logs page.
+I also implemented the "Add log" as a dropdown option in the header menu under the "Logs" page.
+Both options will open a modal with the form, instead of redirecting to a different page.

+The form to filter the results have been removed.
+Filtering is now done on a more efficient way, by using a tab menu or by direct search (one input field in which you can search for multiple things: id, title and description).
+Since filtering on timings take a lot of space and because those filter options are not always important, I added a "filter" button on the right side next to the "Add log" button.
+It will slide open a form on the right side of the screen.

+The most noticable difference is that I changed the design for the logs from tables to a grid; for responsive reasons, though tables aren't necessarely bad (on desktop).
+Something that would be a nice add-on is to make the user choose between a grid version or a table version, on desktop.
+You remove this option on mobile, it's always grid on mobile.

+Above is a quick summary of some changes that I made, which required some explanation.
+There are more changes, I created a list of all changes I implemented down below in the chapter called Changes.

 ![comparison](github/compare.png)